CALIO

 However, let’s be clear, they are very different.

 Calico continuously is on the hunt for animal abusers as a whole.
-As soon as he’s done with one, he moves on to the next one.
+As soon as he’s done with one case, he moves on to the next one.
 His mission is to penalize the evil scum that abuses animals.
-Calico also wears a bodysuit like your typical everyday superhero.
-Unlike Mr. Wick who wears a suit and tie and seems to be excommunicado every other week.
+Calico also happens to wear a bodysuit, like your typical superhero.
+Unlike Mr. Wick who wears a suit and tie and seems to be excommunicado every other week from The High Table and that spiffy hotel, The Continental.

 I merely asked the question to play devil’s advocate because clearly the only similarity between the two, is their love for animals and kicking ass.